frnmst/md-toc/docs/markdown_specification.rst

   - https://github.com/go-gitea/gitea/pull/11903
   - https://github.com/go-gitea/gitea/pull/12805

-  The user content substring does not seem to affect the functionality of the TOC.
+  The ``user-content`` substring does not seem to affect the functionality of the TOC.

   Older versions of Gitea used blackfriday.
 See: